Swing low, sweet chariot...

 View this post on Instagram

 Possibly London's most legendary rugby pub.
 Just look at the name.
-Chances are this will be the best place to support the lads in green, but they'll still screen plenty of other games.
-Usually when it comes to rugby and the Fullback we'd say get there early to make sure you get a seat, but you'll be getting there early no matter what for this tournament.
+Even though this place is best associated with the boys in green, it will be absolutely rammed for the England match.
+Usually when it comes to rugby and the Fullback, we'd say get there early to make sure you get a seat, but you'll be getting there early no matter what for this tournament.

 The Faltering Fullback, 19 Perth Road, N4 3HB

 Watching rugby in a pub at 9am could be a bit depressing...
 But watching rugby in a hidden speakeasy at 9am?
-You sir, are living your best life.
-Especially if you dig into their Irish brunch menu (why hello, buttermilk waffles) while watching.
-Of the pool stages, only the home nation games are being screened here — and select ones at that — so check before you go.
-Once things kick into gear with the quarters, the bar will be showing every match.
+You're living your best life.
+Especially if you dig into the Irish brunch menu (why hello, buttermilk waffles) while watching.

 Homeboy, 108 Essex Road, N1 8LX

 The St James of Bermondsey has plenty of drink offers to keep you properly lubricated while watching Eddie Jones' men take on the Springboks.
 Like two for £10 Bloody Marys, and six bottles of beer for the price of five.